fochoao-code/ehlors-danlos/README.md

 Ehlors Danlos Treatment

 Aripriprazol, valproate and muscle relaxants.
+Acetilcholyne receptor intake.

 It cannot be cured, but treated.